NVcoder24/email_works/README.md

 # email_works
-Easy module for working with mail based on smpt and gmail
+Easy module for working with mail based on smpt and gmail<br>
+Uses ssl connection on port 465

 ## Import this module
 ###### 1. put email_works.py in derictory with your main file